geut/caracara/README.md

 #### The editor

 Great!
-We've just seen the swarm creation phase and we also have connect it with our app.
+We've just achieved the swarm creation phase and we have also shown how to connect `saga` with our app.
 Now it's time to start playing a bit with the editor.

 There are two new important dependencies at this step: